OCA/l10n-netherlands/l10n_nl_partner_salutation/README.rst

 Dutch Partner Salutation
 ========================

-This module splits off a gender field from the partner title.
 New fields are added to the title model to express the salutation of partners, in combination with the gender field.
 Based on partner_name_dutch, you can then refer to function fields generating full salutations to use at the start of a letter, or short versions to be used in addresses.